Toward Training Superintelligent Software Agents through Self-Play SWE-RL: Related Work

-Robust software agents need a large corpus of diverse executable software environments and task descriptions for training.
+\paragraph{Data and environments for training software agents.} Robust software agents need a large corpus of diverse executable software environments and task descriptions for training.
 Recent work has converged on two complementary lines: real data collection and synthetic data generation.
+SelfAPR~\cite{selfapr} is an early example of project-specific synthetic repair-data generation.
+It perturbs previous versions of the program under repair to create training samples and incorporates test execution diagnostics into the model input, enabling the repair model to capture both project-specific knowledge and fault-type information.
 SWE-Gym~\cite{swegym} is a manually curated software issue dataset with 2.4k real Python tasks from 11 projects.
-Each instance ships an executable environment and unit tests, enabling both agent training and verifier training for inference-time best-of-$n$ selection, which yields sizable gains on SWE-bench~\cite{jimenez2024swebenchlanguagemodelsresolve}.
-R2E-Gym~\cite{jain2025r2e} scales beyond human-curated issues by back-translating commits into over 8k executable tasks with auto-generated tests and problem statements; it also introduces hybrid verifiers that combine execution-based signals with execution-free scoring to improve test-time ranking.
-SWE-rebench~\cite{badertdinov2025swerebenchautomatedpipelinetask} automates continuous extraction of fresh interactive tasks from GitHub (21k+ Python tasks) and maintains a rolling, decontaminated evaluation window with a public leaderboard, which is useful both for large-scale RL training and for contamination-free evaluation.
-SWE-smith~\cite{yang2025swe} automatically converts real Python repositories into a training task through environment creation, bug synthesis, and issue generation.
-It provides lightweight runnable environments and a 50k task corpus across 128 repos, making it a practical source of large-scale training data for software agents.
+Each instance ships an executable environment and unit tests, enabling both agent training and verifier training for inference-time best-of-$n$ selection.
+R2E-Gym~\cite{jain2025r2e} scales beyond human-curated issues by back-translating commits into over 8k executable tasks with auto-generated tests and problem statements.
+SWE-rebench~\cite{badertdinov2025swerebenchautomatedpipelinetask} automates continuous extraction of fresh interactive tasks from GitHub (21k+ Python tasks) and maintains a rolling, decontaminated evaluation window with a public leaderboard.
+SWE-smith~\cite{yang2025swe} automatically converts real Python repositories into a training task through environment creation, bug synthesis, and issue generation, providing lightweight runnable environments and a 50k task corpus across 128 repos.
 Finally, BugPilot~\cite{sonwane2025bugpilotcomplexbuggeneration} targets difficult synthetic bugs by having agents implement features that unintentionally break tests, producing more natural failures that improve training efficiency.